USCDataScience/NLTKRest/nltkrest/README.md

 ## Example cURL client command with Measurement Extraction enabled

 We have added support for extracting measurements from text.
-You can test it out by adding some date/time information to your text.
+You can test it out by adding some measurement information to your text.

-`curl -X POST -d "My name is Abraham Lincoln.
-I live in Los Angeles, California.
-The temperature outside is 20 degree Celsius." http://localhost:8881/nltk`
+`curl -X POST -d "The temperature outside is 20 degree Celsius.
+I study at University of Southern California." http://localhost:8881/nltk`

 Which should return:

 ```
 {
     "names": [
-        "Abraham Lincoln",
-        "Los Angeles",
-        "California"
+        "University",
+        "Southern California"
     ],
     "units": [
         "20 degree Celsius"